Bündock

-Bündock is a Canadian band from Montreal, Quebec, active during the 1980s.
-They created songs in both English and French.
+Bündock is a Canadian band from Montreal, Quebec.
+Active during the 1980s, they created songs in both English and French.

 History

-Bündock was formed in 1979 in Grand-Mère, Quebec (later Shawinigan).
+Bündock was formed in 1979 in Grand-Mère, Quebec (later in Shawinigan).
 The band moved to Montreal in 1983 and soon began writing songs in English.
 The band released an EP, Mauve, in 1986.
-They scored a minor hit in Canada in 1987 with "American Singer", a tribute to Jim Morrison, which peaked at #72 in the RPM100.
-The EP also featured the song "Come On (Baby Tonight)", a duet with Sass Jordan.
+It scored a minor hit in Canada in 1987 with "American Singer," a tribute to Jim Morrison, which peaked at #72 in the RPM100.
+The EP also featured the song "Come On (Baby Tonight)," a duet with Sass Jordan.

-In 1988 their single "Season for Love" appeared on the RPM CanCon charts.
-That year they also released the album Société Anonyme, and toured to support the album as an opening act for The Box.
+In 1988, the single "Season for Love" appeared on the RPM CanCon charts.
+That year, it also released the album Société Anonyme, and toured to support the album as an opening act for The Box.
 The album was a Prix Félix finalist for English Album of the Year in 1988.

-They followed up with the French-language album Cinéma in 1989.
+It followed up with the French-language album Cinéma in 1989.